LeoPradilla/ExpenseExplorer/README.md

 </p>

 Note: One easy method to know the ID of your spreadsheet is to look for it in the URL of your spreadsheet.
 For example, for this spreadsheet: `https://docs.google.com/spreadsheets/d/1XVqFHuHWjps-aq2VremvHPVY2G9MpD24U9s1mV3H_qU/edit#gid=0` the ID is `1XVqFHuHWjps-aq2VremvHPVY2G9MpD24U9s1mV3H_qU`

+## EDA

+*Note: To ensure the privacy and security of my personal data, I have chosen not to disclose the precise values of my expenses in this project.
+Instead, I will introduce a deliberate amount of noise to the data as a means to obfuscate the actual values.
+By doing so, I aim to maintain the confidentiality of sensitive information while still enabling meaningful analysis.
+I believe this approach aligns with valid and understandable reasons for protecting personal data.*

+<p align="justify">Within the expenses, there are several one-time costs that occur sporadically, such as payments for college tuition and books.
+Additionally, there are occasional expenses, like those categorized under 'Furniture', which only appear in two months.
+While these categories still represent significant one-time expenses when they occur, they are infrequent and will be excluded from the analysis.</p>

+<p align="justify">The 'Personal' and 'Other' categories group together expenses that are related to purchasing personal items, such as clothing, shoes, and personal care and hygiene products.
+These expenses may include items like toiletries, makeup, hair care products, and other personal care items.
+The 'Personal' category might also include expenses like haircuts or electronics, whereas the 'Other' category could include items like books or musical instruments.
+Although these categories share similarities in nature, they are separated to provide greater clarity when analyzing and categorizing expenses.</p>

+<p align="justify">Additionally, I grouped similar categories together.
+For instance, I merged the categories "Internet" and "Cellphone" into a single category called "Phone and Internet".
+This consolidation approach was also applied to other relevant categories for improved organization and clarity in expense tracking.</p>